 One KM Mall

-One KM Mall is within walking distance of Paya Lebar MRT Station but there is also a shuttle service between the mall and the station.
+One KM Mall is within a 15 minute walk from Paya Lebar MRT Station but there is also a shuttle service between the mall and the station.

 ONE KM Mall + More